On split quasi-hereditary covers and Ringel duality: Going from bigger covers to a smaller covers

 Our aim now is to compute $\R^jG_{P/JP}(F_{P/JP}X)$ for $j\leq i$ and every $X\in \mathcal{F}(\Stsim_{A/J})$.
 Hence, fix an arbitrary $X\in \mathcal{F}(\Stsim_{A/J})$.
 Applying $\Hom_B(-, F_PX)$ to (\ref{eqfc109}) we obtain $\Ext_B^1(B_J, F_PX)=0$ and $\Ext_B^l(B_J, F_PX)\simeq \Ext_B^{l-1}(F_PJP, F_PX)$ for every $l>1$.
 Observe that $JP\simeq J\otimes_A P$ as left $A$-modules since $P\in A\proj$.
 Moreover, $JP\in \add_A J$, and thus it is projective as left $A$-module.
 Thus, $\Ext_B^l(B_J, F_PX)\simeq \Ext_A^{l-1}(JP, X)=0$ for every $0<l-1\leq i$.
 Hence, $\Ext_B^l(B_J, F_PX)=0$ for every $1\leq l\leq i+1$.
 Let $\cdots\rightarrow P_i\rightarrow \cdots \rightarrow P_1\rightarrow P_0\rightarrow F_{P/JP}A/J\rightarrow 0$ be a projective $B_J$-resolution of $F_{P/JP}A/J$.
 Denote by $\Omega^{j+1}$ the kernel of $P_j\rightarrow P_{j-1}$, with $P_{-1}=\Omega^0=F_{P/JP}A/J$.
 Note that $\Ext_B^l(P_j, F_PX)=0$ for $1\leq l\leq i+1$.
 Taking into account that $B_J\m\rightarrow B\m$ is a fully faithful functor, applying $\Hom_B(-, F_PX)$ and $\Hom_{B_J}(-, F_PX)$ to the $B_J$ projective resolution of $F_PA/J$ yields for $1\leq l\leq i$, $s, \ j\geq 1$ and the commutative diagram By the commutative diagram, $\Ext_B^1(\Omega^j, F_PX)$ is zero if and only if $\Ext_{B_J}^1(\Omega^j, F_PX)$ is zero.
 By assumption and the previous discussion, for each $1\leq l\leq i$, This concludes the proof. \end{proof}

 \begin{Remark} The module $P/JP$ might not be injective even if $P$ is. \end{Remark}

-\begin{Remark} It follows from the proof of Theorem \ref{truncationcover} that if $(A, P)$ is a cover of $B$ such that $(A/J, P/JP)$ is a $0-\mathcal{F}(\Stsim_{A/J})$ cover of $B_J$, then $(A, P)$ is a $(-1)-\mathcal{F}(\Stsim)$ cover of $B$. \end{Remark}
+\begin{Remark} It follows from the proof of Theorem \ref{truncationcover} that if $(A, P)$ is a cover of $B$ such that $(A/J, P/JP)$ is a $0$-$\mathcal{F}(\Stsim_{A/J})$ cover of $B_J$, then $(A, P)$ is a $(-1)$-$\mathcal{F}(\Stsim)$ cover of $B$. \end{Remark}

 This gives another reason to be interested in zero faithful split quasi-hereditary covers.
 These are exactly the covers for which double centralizer properties occur in every step of the split heredity chain.
-In particular, this gives another perspective on why zero faithful split quasi-hereditary covers possess so much nicer properties compared to the minus one faithful case.
+In particular, this gives another perspective on why zero faithful split quasi-hereditary covers possess so much nicer properties compared with $(-1)$-faithful split quasi-hereditary covers.